 Outside ground reflection.
 In order to ensure the precision of

-results, DL-Instant automatically set a ground plance under
+results, DL-Instant automatically sets a ground plane under

-the SketchUp model and attach this ground reflexion parameter to it.
+the SketchUp model and attach to this ground a reflexion parameter.

 This is necessary because of the rendering techniques used.
 Custom values